 Public Safety and Animals

-Animals who have been hit by cars while running loose or have been injured in some other fashion carry a very high priority response for officers.
-A stray, sick, or injured animal should be reported to the shelter office immediately between 9AM and midnight, and to the Police Desk at 427-1222 to have an Animal Control Officer dispatched at other times.
-An officer picking up an injured animal wearing a current city pet permit or with a microchip will trace the identification by radio to the office and deliver that animal directly to the owner's veterinarian if it is during business hours.
+Animals who have been hit by cars while running loose, are locked inside a hot vehicle or have been injured or abused in some fashion carry a very high priority response for officers.
+A stray, sick, neglected or injured animal should be reported to the shelter office immediately between 9AM and midnight, and to the Police Desk at 427-1222 to have an Animal Control Officer dispatched at other times.
+An officer, picking up an injured animal wearing a current city pet registration tag or with a microchip, will trace identification and deliver that animal directly to the owner's veterinarian if it is during business hours.
 If the animal is stray without identification, the animal will be examined by shelter staff and basic first aid supplied while attempts are made to locate the owner.
 If the animal's level of suffering surpasses the financial ability of the city to provide care, the city may euthanize the animal to relieve further suffering.
 If the animal that has been injured is owned, the owner is responsible for seeking veterinary care or may choose to relinquish the animal to the city.
 In an emergency situation an officer may be available to provide transport assist to the owner's veterinarian, but the city does not assume financial obligation.

 If an animal is an immediate threat to someone's health or safety, call 911.
-Any animal that scratches or bites a human or another animal must be reported to the Department of Animal Care and Control.
+Any animal that causes an oral scratch or bites a human or another animal must be reported to the Department of Animal Care and Control.
 The citizen should seek medical treatment if needed and report the incident as soon as possible.
 Assistance from citizens is often needed in the case of stray animals to locate the animal in the area and in the case of stray cats, monitor cat traps.

 See Permits and Licenses for rabies vaccination information

 Click here: http://www.nodogbites.org/ for dog bite prevention information.